-1. True or False CASA' s can transport their CASA children, or their family?
+1. True or False: CASA' s can transport their CASA children or their family?

 False - Policy Prohibitions - Transporting the child or their family.

-2. How many day's prior to a court hearing do you need to have your court report turned in by and by what
+2. How many days prior to a court hearing do you need to have your court report turned in by and by what

 The CASA office will disseminate the report to all appropriate parties to the case.
 At no time should the CASA volunteer give a copy of his/her report to any other party.

-5.True or False: If you are unable to attend the FST (Family Support Team) meeting you need the case worker first to let them know you are unable to attend.
+5.True or False: If you are unable to attend the FST (Family Support Team) meeting you need to inform the case worker first to let them know you are unable to attend.

-False - If the CASA is unable to attend an FST meeting they must contact the CASA office to let them know they are unable to attend the meeting and also make note on their monthly time sheet they were unable to attend the meeting and the date they notified the CASA office of such.
+False - If the CASA is unable to attend an FST meeting they must contact the CASA office to let them know they are unable to attend the meeting, and also make note on their monthly time sheet they were unable to attend the meeting and the date they notified the CASA office of such.

 6. What is the minimium number of times a CASA must have face to face contact with the child in care per month?

 One time per month

-8. If you are unable to make the minimum number of contacts with the CASA child in care, what needs to be done?
+7. If you are unable to make the minimum number of contacts with the CASA child in care, what needs to be done?

-Complete an exception to monthly visit's form and turn it in to the CASA office with your monthly time sheet.
+Complete an exception to monthly visits form and turn it in to the CASA office with your monthly time sheet.

 Time sheets designating the amount of time a volunteer has spent on his/her case must be completed and sent to the CASA office on a monthly basis (by the 15th of the following month).

-10. True or False When writing your court report your opinions and/or assumptions should always be stated?
+9. True or False : When writing your court report your opinions and/or assumptions should always be stated?

 False - Reports must be fact based.

-10. True or False: When emailing the CASA office questions, time sheets, etc.. you need to email both Melisa and Regina?
+10. True or False: When emailing the CASA office questions, time sheets, etc.. you need to email both Melisa and Donna?

-12. What kind of gifts are allowed to be given to the CASA child?
+11. What kind of gifts are allowed to be given to the CASA child?